twgophers/runas/README.md

 In this repo you can follow the step-by-step development of the `runes` example: a Go command-line utility to find Unicode characters by name.

 Each step in the development is documented explaining the Go language features used in the code.
-We follow a the TDD _(Test Driven Design)_ method, so we code a test and then implement the functionality being tested.
+We follow the TDD _(Test Driven Design)_ method, so we code a test and then implement the functionality being tested.
 This makes it easier to focus on the __what__ (the interface) before we think about the __how__ (the implementation).

 You don't need to know Go to follow along.
 The only pre-requsite is to know programming in another language.